forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 ## Introduction
-Coronaviruses are well known for the ability to cross species borders and adapt to new situations:
+Coronaviruses are well known for the ability to cross species borders and adapt to new situations e.g. to changed temperatures or new species ([Observed Coronavirus Evolution](../2_biological/coronavirus_evolution.md#observed-evolution)).
-* Bovine coronaviruses spread from cattle to many ungulates both domestic and wild.
-* In cell cultures coronavirus can adapt within a couple of generations.
-E.g.
-  * they can adapt such that the virions tolerate high temperature (55 degrees) better [Laude](../2_biological/virion_viability.md#summary-laude).
-* SARS-CoV-2 jumps to domestic animals and adapts.

 Even when staying within a species, human coronavirus are known to mutate frequently.
 The new strains replace the existing strains and are able to reinfect.
+This is observe both for the human endemic coronaviruses and bovine coronaviruses [to cite].

 Regarding SARS-CoV-2, new lineages emerge and often show a competition advantage.
 The underlying mechanisms for the competition advantages are often unclear.
 Often from the competition advantage a higher overall R values is presumed.
 The goal of this chapter is to outline that a competition advantage can have different causes:
 * Higher transmissibility in the sense of an overall higher R value
 * Immune escape which enables reinfection.
-Since the individual R value distribution is skewed this can yield a higher spread.
+Since the individual R value distribution is skewed, this can yield a higher spread even at low seroprevalence.
 (Hypothesis 1)
-* * Faster spread and thus outpacing lineages spreading at the same time.
+* Faster spread and thus outpacing lineages spreading at the same time.
 (Hypothesis 2)